Foot Pain Helped Me Get Diagnosed With AxSpa!

 To the doctor I went

 So I made an appointment with my family doctor to have it checked out.
-My family doctor examined it and sent me for X-rays, which ended up coming back normal.
+The doctor examined me and sent me for X-rays, and they ended up coming back normal.
 But along with my other symptoms that I was having at that time, like fatigue, joint pains, and morning stiffness, my doctor decided that it was time for me to see a rheumatologist.

 A diagnosis

 Fast forward to being diagnosed with AxSpa, and starting my first biologic, Cosentyx.
-After I was on the medication I started to feel my symptoms improve, and that included the intense foot pain.
-And now, thankfully with the help of the right biologic for me, my foot pain and all of my AxSpa symptoms are well managed!
+After I was on the medication, I started to feel my symptoms improve, including the intense foot pain.
+Now, with the help of the right biologic, my foot pain and axial spondyloarthritis symptoms are well-managed!

-This is something I haven’t come across as a common symptom of AxSpa, so I wanted to share my storey as my foot pain was a huge contributor to seeing my doctor!
+I haven't seen many people discussing foot pain as a common symptom of axial spondyloarthritis.
+I wanted to share my story since foot pain was a huge contributor to seeing my doctor!

 Has anybody experienced foot pain?
 Where in your foot does the pain happen?
 Have you ever brought it up to your rheumatologist or family doctor?